akshaygoyal88/reddit-devgig/README.md

 2. Commit each step of your process so we can follow your thought process.

 ## What to show
-To do this please follow these guidelines and use the front-end technology we talked about during your interview (Specific Javascript Framework):
+To do this please follow these guidelines and use the front-end technology we talked about during your interview (Specific Javascript Framework).
+If you are using ReactJS, you must incorporate Redux.

 The app should be able to show data from each entry such as: